rdahis/website/content/sections/updates.md

 ---
 ---

-- I am hosting the [Monash Environmental Economics Workshop (MEEW)](https://www.monash.edu/business/events/monash-environmental-economics-workshop-2025) on 27-28 November.
+- I am giving a talk at the University of Technology Sydney on 29 April 2026.